Christmas Closure

 Can I ask for help in getting my child to attend school

-Where a parent does not comply with the requirements set out in the contract, the lead practitioner should contact the parent and seek an explanation and decide whether it is reasonable, and the contract remains useful.
-If the explanation shows that the contract is proving difficult to comply with through no fault of the parent, then a meeting should be arranged with the parent to review and amend it.
-Where no explanation is given, or the lead practitioner is not satisfied with the explanation, they should serve the parent with a warning to explain that the contract is not working and may be terminated, and another course of action pursued, if the parent does not engage.
+The agreement is not legally binding, but it can be used as evidence if the local authority later decides to prosecute.
+The local authority or governing body should fund any support needed to implement the Parenting Contract, such as a requirement to attend parenting classes.
+If a parent does not comply with the requirements set out in the contract, the lead practitioner should contact the parent to seek an explanation and determine whether it is reasonable for the contract to remain useful.
+If the explanation shows that complying with the contract is difficult through no fault of the parent, a meeting should be arranged to review and amend it.
+If no explanation is provided, or the lead practitioner is not satisfied with the explanation, they should issue a warning to the parent, explaining that the contract is not working and may be terminated, with another course of action pursued if the parent does not engage.

 What is a Parenting Order?

 The court can impose a Parenting Order following a successful prosecution for irregular attendance or failure to follow a School Attendance Order.
 A Parenting Order can also be made up to 6 months after a Parenting Contract has been entered into.
+Parents’ agreement is not required before an order is made.
+They may be appropriate where the parent has not engaged in support to improve their child’s attendance and where compulsion to do so would help change parental behaviour.

-The court can also impose an order on its own, if the local authority or governing body apply for this within 40 school days of a child's serious misbehaviour or review of a child's exclusion.
-The order will:
+The court can also impose an order on its own, if the local authority or governing body apply for this within 40 school days of a child’s serious misbehaviour or review of a child’s exclusion.

 • require parents to attend parenting classes for up to 3 months, to support them in improving the child’s behaviour;